lawmurray/doxide/docs/command-line.md

 Commands are:

 `doxide init`
-:   Create configuration and theme files.
+:   Initialize configuration files.
 Will prompt before replacing any existing files.

 `doxide build`
 :   Build documentation in the output directory.